AkashThoriya/universal-learning-platform/docs/CUSTOM-LEARNING-PATHS-IMPLEMENTATION.md

 }
 ```

-**✅ Validation**: Our existing architecture is perfectly positioned for smart extension.
+**✅ Validation**: Our existing architecture is well-suited for smart extension with minimal changes.

 ---